hunghvu/dynamic-wallpaper/dynamic-wallpaper/InternalLog.md

     - Implement auto generate timestamp.
     - Different API call option.
     - Auto start with OS (optional).
+    - Change to specific background at a specific time.
+    - Live background (maybe too overwhelming).

 ## 2020/09/05
 - Large scale refactoring in Controller, RandomFromNet, RandomFromFolder and minor refactoring in other classes.